M&T Bank Corp Sells 14,561 Shares of TE Connectivity Ltd. (NYSE:TEL)

-M&T Bank Corp cut its position in shares of TE Connectivity Ltd. (NYSE:TEL) by 51.2% in the fourth quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+M&T Bank Corp lowered its position in TE Connectivity Ltd. (NYSE:TEL) by 51.2% in the fourth quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 13,884 shares of the electronics maker’s stock after selling 14,561 shares during the period.
-M&T Bank Corp’s holdings in TE Connectivity were worth $1,681,000 as of its most recent filing with the Securities & Exchange Commission.
+M&T Bank Corp’s holdings in TE Connectivity were worth $1,681,000 as of its most recent SEC filing.

+A number of analysts have weighed in on TEL shares.
+Cowen boosted their target price on shares of TE Connectivity from $125.00 to $140.00 and gave the stock an “outperform” rating in a research note on Tuesday, February 2nd.
+UBS Group lifted their price target on shares of TE Connectivity from $135.00 to $150.00 and gave the company a “buy” rating in a research note on Thursday, January 28th.
+Jefferies Financial Group reissued a “buy” rating and set a $156.00 target price on shares of TE Connectivity in a research report on Monday, March 8th.
+Oppenheimer upped their price objective on shares of TE Connectivity from $114.00 to $130.00 and gave the stock an “outperform” rating in a research report on Thursday, January 28th.
+Finally, Zacks Investment Research downgraded shares of TE Connectivity from a “buy” rating to a “hold” rating and set a $123.00 price objective for the company. in a research report on Tuesday, December 15th.
+Four research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
+The stock has an average rating of “Buy” and an average price target of $113.93.

-TE Connectivity (NYSE:TEL) last released its quarterly earnings data on Tuesday, January 26th.
+TE Connectivity (NYSE:TEL) last issued its quarterly earnings results on Tuesday, January 26th.
 The electronics maker reported $1.47 earnings per share for the quarter, beating the consensus estimate of $1.29 by $0.18.
-TE Connectivity had a positive return on equity of 14.86% and a negative net margin of 1.98%.
-The company had revenue of $3.52 billion for the quarter, compared to analyst estimates of $3.26 billion.
-During the same period in the prior year, the company posted $1.21 EPS.
-The company’s revenue was up 11.2% compared to the same quarter last year.
-Research analysts forecast that TE Connectivity Ltd. will post 5.3 earnings per share for the current year.
+TE Connectivity had a negative net margin of 1.98% and a positive return on equity of 14.86%.
+The business had revenue of $3.52 billion for the quarter, compared to the consensus estimate of $3.26 billion.
+During the same quarter in the previous year, the firm earned $1.21 earnings per share.
+The company’s revenue for the quarter was up 11.2% on a year-over-year basis.
+Analysts anticipate that TE Connectivity Ltd. will post 5.3 earnings per share for the current year.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, March 4th.
-Shareholders of record on Friday, February 18th will be issued a dividend of $0.50 per share.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, March 4th.
+Investors of record on Friday, February 18th will be given a $0.50 dividend.
 This represents a $2.00 annualized dividend and a yield of 1.52%.
-The ex-dividend date is Thursday, February 17th.
-TE Connectivity’s dividend payout ratio is 45.07%.
+The ex-dividend date of this dividend is Thursday, February 17th.
+TE Connectivity’s dividend payout ratio is presently 45.07%.

+In other news, insider Aaron Kyle Stucki sold 13,150 shares of the company’s stock in a transaction dated Wednesday, January 6th.
+The shares were sold at an average price of $125.00, for a total value of $1,643,750.00.
+Following the transaction, the insider now directly owns 24,940 shares in the company, valued at $3,117,500.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, Director Terrence R. Curtin sold 70,250 shares of the company’s stock in a transaction dated Thursday, February 4th.
+The stock was sold at an average price of $127.75, for a total transaction of $8,974,437.50.
+Following the completion of the sale, the director now directly owns 125,219 shares of the company’s stock, valued at $15,996,727.25.
+The disclosure for this sale can be found here.
+Insiders sold 263,445 shares of company stock worth $34,109,286 in the last 90 days.
+0.80% of the stock is currently owned by company insiders.

 TE Connectivity Ltd., together with its subsidiaries, manufactures and sells connectivity and sensor solutions in Europe, the Middle East, Africa, the AsiaÂ-Pacific, and the Americas.
 The company operates through three segments: Transportation Solutions, Industrial Solutions, and Communications Solutions.